From Halong Bay to Luang Prabang

 - 3 / 4 / 5

-This 12 days tour “From Halong Bay To Luang Prabang” is designed to highlight two of Indochina’s most exceptional destinations: northern parts of Vietnam & Laos.
-Imagine you walk across the exciting streets of Hanoi’s Old Quarter, experience a homestay with the Zay tribe people of Sapa, visit the old French battle field in Dien Bien Phu.
+This 12-day tour from Halong Bay to Luang Prabang is designed to highlight two of Indochina’s most exceptional destinations: northern parts of Vietnam & Laos.
+Imagine you walk across the exciting streets of Hanoi is Old Quarter, experience a homestay with the Zay tribe people of Sapa, visit the old French battle field in Dien Bien Phu.
 Moreover, you also will visit UNESCO World Heritage Site of Luang Prabang and the beautiful Kuang Si Waterfall.
 This breathtaking and inspiring journey is sure to astound you at every turn.